 The good news, however, is that there are many things that companies can do to improve their Microsoft Office 365 security posture.
-Below are some tips for Microsoft Office 365 Security:
+Below are some recommendations and tips for Microsoft Office 365 Security:

 The Security and Compliance Center in Office 365 has lots of tools to help you keep your sensitive data secure.
 It is always good practice to spend some time familiarizing yourself with these tools, which include;

 Threat management: This feature helps to protect your inbox from spam, as well as identify unauthorized mailbox usage.
 Any malicious emails sent to or from your account will be blocked, and the user will receive a notification.
 The Advanced Threat Protection (ATP) feature provides two sub-features, which are; ATP Safe Attachments and ATP Safe Links – both of which are designed to detect and block potentially malicious emails.
 Additionally, Microsoft Defender, formally known as Cloud App Security, is a feature which, according to Microsoft’s website, acts as “a gatekeeper to broker access in real time between your enterprise users and cloud resources they use, wherever your users are located and regardless of the device they are using”.